Myotonia Congenita (Non-inflammatory Hereditary Muscle Disease) in Dogs

 Prevention

 Since myotonia congenita is a genetic disease, the main focus of preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. is on genetic selectionSelection refers to the process of natural or artificial selection of specific individuals for reproduction, based on desired genetic traits.
 In breeding, this is applied to promote specific characteristics in dogs and cats..
 Breeders should use genetic tests to identify dogs that are carriers of the mutationA mutation is a permanent change in the DNA sequence (genetic material) of an organism.
-In dogs and cats, mutations can lead to genetic diseases or desirable changes in certain traits. and exclude these dogs from breeding to prevent the transmission of the mutated gene.
+In dogs and cats, mutations can lead to genetic diseases or desirable changes in certain traits. and exclude these dogs from breeding to prevent transmission of the mutated gene.

 Responsible breeding practices can significantly reduce the risk of affected puppies being born.
 Educating breeders and dog owners about the genetic aspects of the disease is crucial to reduce the prevalence of myotonia congenita in certain dog breeds.